kev20006/watchList/README.md

 All API calls are handled by TMDB.js

 As a free user Watchlist is limited to 10 API requests every 10 seconds.
 If this number is exceeded warning.js displays an error message and a countdown.

+#### Responsive Card Based Interface.

+Users movies and TV shows are stored in the app as cards that will rearrange themselves for different display sizes, making the app completely responsive across all devices.

 #### Search Movies, TV Show and Actors